PascalSMACCHIA/Udemy-AWS-Management/README.md

 ## Dynamic Inventory

-For AWS, the ec2.py file is the program wich be used to create the dynamic inventory.
+For AWS, the ec2.py file is the program wich be used to create the dynamic inventory. the file is on this [link](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.py) too

 <PRE>
 ansible -i ec2.py all -m ping -u ubuntu  --key-file ~/.ssh/my_aws --vault-password-file   ~/.ssh/vault.pass